This is our review of the best reel mower in 2022

 What is the difference between a reel mower and a rotary mower?

 A reel mower and a rotary lawn mower might look similar to the untrained eye, but there are some critical differences between the two.
 You can find both types of mowers at a wide range of prices, so it’s essential to know how they work before you buy.

 The main difference between a reel mower and a rotary mower comes from the way they cut tall grass.
 A reel mower has a long handle and rectangular twisted cutting blade attached to a reel.

-When you push the mower, it makes the axle to spin the blade which is mounted inside the cutting deck.
-The blade automatically lifts grass and makes the clean cut.
+When you push the mower, it makes the axle spin the blade which is mounted inside the cutting deck.
+The blade automatically lifts grass and makes the clean-cut.

 The manual and power reel mower uses a horizontal cutting reel to trim the grass.
-In contrast, the rotary mower uses a flat blade that moves in a circular motion and does the high impact cutting.
+In contrast, the rotary mower uses a flat blade that moves in a circular motion and does high-impact cutting.

 Things to consider when buying a reel mower?

 When you’re looking to make a major purchase like a lawnmower, it can be hard to know whether you’re making the right choice.
 That’s especially true with reel mowers, as there’s a lot more to consider than with a gas-powered mower.

 Luckily, you can do plenty of things to make sure you find the right manual mower for you.
 Here we have covered a few important considerations you should have before buying a reel mower.

 Types of grass it can cut